For US & Canadian Dentists

 From Course to Clinic: The Real Impact on Your Practice

-The value of implant training is measured not just in CE hours, but in years of sustained growth, better patient care, and a stronger clinical identity.
+The value of implant training is measured in years of sustained growth, better patient care, and a stronger clinical identity.

 Year 0 – Before Training

 Implant cases are referred out, revenue is lost, and patients ask why you don’t “do implants here”.
-You know the demand is there, but you haven’t yet found the right way to get hands-on experience.
+You know the demand is there, but lack the hands-on confidence.

 Year 1 – First Implants in Your Practice